10 Winning Things to Do at Lake Winnipesaukee (+ Nearby!)

 Editorial credit: Ceri Breeze / Shutterstock.com.jpg

 Anyone who’s spent time on Lake Winni will have spotted the iconic M/S Mount Washington floating by.
 This historic, white beast of a cruise ship has offered scenic tours and dinner cruises on the lake for 148 years now.
-Mount Washington Cruise’s scenic tours – departing from Weirs Beach – are narrated, with lunch included, and highlight some of the best scenery you’ll find in the state.
-You can also enjoy their sunset dinner cruise.
-These 2.5-hour excursions include a chef’s signature entree, with live music and a relaxing float around the lake.
-Check out their website and decide which cruise sounds best to you!

-Explore a magical mountain-top castle in the clouds.
+Explore a magical mountain-top castle in the clouds

 Aerial view of a mansion and a lake in the middle of a forest of fall trees

-The Lucknow mansion, aptly named Castle in the Clouds, is a sweeping estate built high up in the hills of Moultonborough.
-This luxurious abode was built in 1913 for a prominent businessman and his wife to enjoy the countryside.
 Sitting on 5500 acres of land, this place really has it all.
 Handmade furnishings, a man-made lake, gate houses and stables, gardens, a golf course and tennis courts, an on-site restaurant, and a boathouse on Lake Winni.
 You can stroll, dine, and take a guided tour of the grounds.
 And the views from the castle can’t be beat!

-Go on an outdoor adventure at Gunstock Mountain Resort.
+Go on an outdoor adventure at Gunstock Mountain Resort

 Tall grasses with a mountain and a lake in the distance